Tutorial: Set up CI/CD for a Service Fabric application by using Azure Pipelines

 Update the application

 Make code changes in the application.
-Save and commit the changes, following the previous steps.
+Save and commit the changes.

-Once the upgrade of the application begins, you can watch the upgrade progress in Service Fabric Explorer:
+When the application upgrade begins, you can track the upgrade progress in Service Fabric Explorer:

-The application upgrade may take several minutes.
-When the upgrade is complete, the application will be running the next version.
-In this example "1.0.0.20170815.4".
+The application upgrade might take several minutes.
+When the upgrade is finished, the application is running the next version.
+In this example, it's running version 1.0.0.20170815.4.

-Screenshot of the Voting app in Service Fabric Explorer running in a browser window.
-The updated app version "1.0.0.20170815.4" is highlighted.
+Screenshot that shows the Voting app in Service Fabric Explorer running in a browser, with the updated app version highlighted.

 Advance to the next tutorial: